teobot/surveyWebsite/README.md

 - - [ ] Completed Text
 - [ ] Finish a conclusion page
 - [ ] Comment all code
+- [x] Updated questions to not show responses

 ### Bugs and issues
 - SurveyCreator.php